E-B3rry/yoursearchbar.me-removal/README.md

 3. You should now be in the folder where you extracted the files.
 If you are not, please double-check the path you copied and try again.
 4. Type `powershell -ExecutionPolicy Bypass -File removal.ps1` and hit Enter.

-If you see a blue PowerShell window open, the script is now running.
+If you see a PowerShell console window open, the script is now running.
 The script will then tell you what it is doing and will ask for your confirmation to continue.

 ### Important Notes

-- You may need to confirm that you want to run the script with administrative privileges.
+- You may need to confirm that you want to run the script with administrative privileges (UAC).
 Click "Yes" if prompted.
 - It is possible that Microsoft Edge doesn't work after the script completes.
 If this happens, please try to [repair your installation](https://support.microsoft.com/en-us/microsoft-edge/what-to-do-if-microsoft-edge-isn-t-working-cc0657a6-acd2-cbbd-1528-c0335c71312a).
 - After the script completes, please restart your computer to ensure all changes take effect.
+- If the malware is still present after the script completes, it is possible that you installed a software on your computer that ensure the malware is reinstalled.
+Please check your installed programs and remove any suspicious software.

 ## Need Help?